-There are several key elements to achieving a proper scissors grasp.
-First, the hand must be placed in a thumb-up position.
-The thumb goes in the “top loop” and the middle finger goes in the “bottom loop” and the scissors should rest on the index finger.
-The fourth and fifth fingers should be tucked into the palm to provide stability for the hand as it opens and closes.
+There are several key elements to achieving a correct scissors grasp.
+First, both hands should be in a thumbs-up position.
+For a small scissor, the thumb goes in the “top loop” and the middle finger goes in the “bottom loop” and the scissors should rest on the index finger.
+For a larger scissors the index and middle fingers should be placed in the bottom loop/ The fourth and fifth fingers should be tucked into the palm to provide stability for the hand as it opens and closes.

-- Dropping and catching: With the elbow bent at a 90° angle palm-down, drop a small object, such as a ball or bean bag into the lower hand, which is cupped palm up.
+1. Dropping and catching: With the elbow bent at a 90° angle palm-down, drop a small object, such as a ball or bean bag into the lower hand, which is cupped palm up.
 Alternate hands.
-Gradually increase the weight of the object once the skill has been mastered with a light object
+Gradually increase the weight of the object once the skill has been mastered with a light object.

-- Board games that require turning pieces over, e.g. Lucky Ducks, Squiggly Worms and Lotto
+6. Board games that require turning pieces over such as Lucky Ducks, Squiggly Worms and Lotto

 How do you begin to teach children to cut with scissors?

 Learning to grasp a pair of scissors correctly requires practice and a good pair of scissors.
 Children’s Fiskars are great starting scissors.

 1. First practice snipping strips of card stock and plastic coffee stirrers because they are stiff, easier to cut, and require only one snip.
 Here's how: save all of those annoying subscription cards that fall out of magazines, and pre-cut them into ½” strips.
 Have your beginning scissors-user cut them into pieces with one snip..
 This is an easy and almost always gratifying activity.
 If you have an incomplete collection of paying cards, those work equally well.
 Use the snippets to create a collage.

 2. Next, draw thick lines (try a Sharpie) on the edges of a 3x5 or 4x6 index card or card stock.
 Have your make "fringes" by snipping once on each line.